forlab/ForLAB/README.md

 * **Demand and supply planning:** Promotes development of evidence-based supply plans
 * **Resource analysis:** Provides the opportunity to identify efficiencies within a laboratory network
 * **Validates** consumption with service rates

+##Source code

+* Clone the sources: git clone https://github.com/forlab/ForLAB.git

+##Building

+For the full supported experience, you will need to have Visual Studio 2010 or later.

+To get started on **Visual Studio 2010:**

+1. Install Visual Studio 2010 or later.
+2. Clone the source code (see above).
+3. Open LQT.sln solution in Visual Studio 2010.

+##How to Engage, Contribute and Provide Feedback

+Before you contribute, please read through the contributing and developer guides to get an idea of what kinds of pull requests we will or won't accept.

+* [Contributing Guide]
+* [Developer Guide]

+Want to get more familiar with what's going on in the code?

+* [Pull requests: Open/Closed]
+* [Issues]

+You are also encouraged to start a discussion by filing an issue or creating a gist.

+##Components

+##License
+ForLAB is licensed under the ****.